Atcold/pytorch-PPUU/README.md

 ## Pre-trained models

 [Here](https://drive.google.com/file/d/1XahspfgFlBVF6ne479LCJgBr0luZGQt7/) you can download the predictive model and the policy we've trained on our servers (they are bundled together in the `model` field of this *Python* dictionary).
 The agent achieves 82% of success rate.
 [Here](https://drive.google.com/file/d/1di7hGnyzUiCADfxOhq6zGnRX0AwhEdLo/), instead, you can download only the predictive models (one for the state and one for the cost), and try to train the policy by your own.
-I'll provide the seed for the best results after the next hyperparameter search.